Board of Directors

 Ted Kuntz, Chair

-Ted is an author, a college professor and a psychotherapist with a private practice in Vancouver, British Columbia.
-He has a Master’s Degree in Counseling Psychology and 25 years of clinical experience.
-Ted and his family became one of PLAN’s youngest Lifetime Members and over the years he has grown to become an active part of the future of PLAN.
-Ted is currently Board Chair of both PLAN and Plan Institute.
+Ted is a parent, author, and a psychotherapist in private practice in Vancouver, British Columbia.
+Ted has a Master’s Degree in Counseling Psychology and more than 25 years of clinical experience.
+Ted and his family became one of PLAN’s youngest Lifetime Members when they joined PLAN in the 1990’s and over the years Ted has been an active member of PLAN facilitating many workshops and retreats, and making a regular contribution to PLAN’s newsletter.
+Ted is the author of Peace Begins With Me, and Making Peace With the Future.
+Ted is a previous Board Chair of PLAN and PLAN Institute and is once again the Chair of the Board of Directors of PLAN.

 Pat’s title in no way fully describes her incredible contribution to families not only in PLAN but also throughout the province of BC.
 Pat has years of experience supporting and advocating for and with families.
 Her warm manner and strong listening skills are greatly appreciated by all of us at PLAN.
 Now retired, Pat has provided family support, conducted PLAN orientations, facilitated will and estate workshops and trained PLAN facilitators.
 Pat and her husband Ric have four children.
 They are Lifetime Members of PLAN who support their daughter Erin, now a young woman, to live a meaningful life, with a personal network and individualized staffing through a “Microboard”.